-Looking fun a fun date night or a romantic gesture?
+Looking for a fun date night or a romantic gesture?
 A picnic is just the ticket.
-If you’re trying to impress, not just any picnic will do.
+If you’re trying to impress your date, not just any picnic will do.
 You need to put in some leg work.
-Let us help; here are five out-of-the-ordinary spots for your next date.
+Let us help!
+Here are five out-of-the-ordinary spots for your next date.

 Night Canoe/Picnic Dinner

 If the best things come to those who wait, then a little labor will make the end product even sweeter.
 If you are looking for an adventurous picnic, Peoria has you covered.
 Head out to Lake Pleasant and rent a kayak for two.
 With more than 115 miles of shoreline, you can work up an appetite searching for the perfect location to dine.
 Any time is a perfect time for a picnic, but if you are looking for a romantic adventure, then the sunsets at Lake Pleasant are beyond beautiful.